 Since 2013 I am a member of the Supervisory Board of the HSV.
-I work as an interim director at the Rijksdienst Cultureel Erfgoed.
+I am the director at the Rijksdienst Cultureel Erfgoed.
 Previous workplaces include among others Tax Administration (director), the University of Utrecht and Fortis Bank.
 Within the Supervisory Board, I bring expertise in the areas of human resources and communication.
 To be a member of a Board of Trustees requires both involvement and distance; an exciting combination.
 Some of the factors that attracted me to the HSV were its ambition for diversity in its structure and school population; international and Dutch, mainstream and special education.
 I like the fact that there are children, parents and staff with very different backgrounds.
 I live in Zeist and am the mother of two adolescent daughters and a son.

-Frederick van Nouhuys.
+Frederick van Nouhuys

 Since 2013 I have been a member of the Supervisory Board of the HSV.
 I’m a lawyer by profession and therefore I bring my legal expertise to the Supervisory Board.
 Previously I was the chairman of another school board.
 As a result, I am familiar with the experience of administrative aspects of primary education.
 I was also at that time a board member of the association of neutral special schools in The Hague (NBS).
 Through this work, I came in contact with the HSV.
 The long tradition of HSV, its variety of different schools and the commitment of the employees were important factors that attracted me to join the board.
 I have two primary school aged children who are both in primary education in The Hague (outside the HSV).

 Pieter van Tuyll van Serooskerken